github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/permission-levels-for-a-personal-account-repository.md

 You can also {% ifversion fpt or ghec %}invite{% else %}add{% endif %} users on {% data variables.product.product_name %} to your repository as collaborators.
 For more information, see "[AUTOTITLE](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)."

-{% tip %}
+> [!TIP]

-**Tip:** If you require more granular access to a repository owned by your personal account, consider transferring the repository to an organization.
+> If you require more granular access to a repository owned by your personal account, consider transferring the repository to an organization.
 For more information, see "[AUTOTITLE](/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account)."

-{% endtip %}

 ## Owner access for a repository owned by a personal account